ilg-deprecated/xpack.github.io-source/pages/xsvd/files/xsvd-json.md

 ## Purpose

-Contrary to the wider scope of IP-XACT, the xsvd format was intentionally kept as simple as possible, since it is currently intended only to:
+Contrary to the wider scope of IP-XACT, the xsvd format was intentionally kept as simple as possible, since it is currently intended only for:

-* allow debuggers to display memory mapped peripherals, with separate fields for registers
+* allowing debuggers to display memory mapped peripherals, including separate register bit-fields
-* automate the generation of device header files
+* supporting the automated generation of device header files
-* automate the generation of source files implementing the peripherals in emulators (like QEMU).
+* supporting the automated generation of source files implementing the peripherals in emulators (like QEMU).

 ## File conventions